A starter template set up with the following guidelines may be downloaded in the appendix.

 - Single-spacing should be used for footnotes, endnotes, references, lengthy quotations, lists, figures, table captions, and appendices.
-Use double-spacing between list entries unless otherwise specified.
+Use double-spacing between bibliography entries.

 d.
 Text Alignment

-- The text of the thesis/dissertation should be left-aligned.
+- The text of the dissertation/thesis should be left-aligned.
 Do not fully justify or right-align text.